BlackGlory/garland/README.md

 # garland
-Folder hierarchy builder based on tags and symbolic links.
+A folder hierarchy builder based on tags and symbolic links.

 ```
 Usage: garland [options] [command]

-Folder hierarchy builder based on tags and symbolic links
+A folder hierarchy builder based on tags and symbolic links

 Options:
   -V, --version                 output the version number